chipchilders/cloudstack-release-verification-tool/README.md

 The specific command step dictionary objects contain the following keys:

+* instructions - (excludes all other keys) A string appended to the post automation instruction set printed to the user
-* command (required) - the string to execute within the shell
+* command - The string to execute within the shell
-* must_work (required) - True or False, signifying the reaction of the verification script to any non-zero exit status from the command (True will exit immediately, while False will allow processing to continue)
+* must_work - (Required if "command" key exists) True or False, signifying the reaction of the verification script to any non-zero exit status from the command (True will exit immediately, while False will allow processing to continue)
-* cwd (optional) - The path to cd into prior to the command being run.
+* cwd - (Optional and only used if "command" key exists) The path to cd into prior to the command being run.
 This is a critical field, given that each command is executed within it's own context (i.e.: you can't have a "command" to cd into a folder, and then expect to be in that folder for the next command)

 There are also 2 replacement strings that can be used in the instructions.conf file: